-Note that ReplyToSome's user interface will only appear once initialization is complete and you have opened an email in its own window.
-See Tutorial 1.
 If ReplyToSome does not appear to initialize and the user interface does not open, the add-in might have been deactivated by Outlook.
 To check this, try the following:

 - In the Outlook "File" tab, go to "Options" and then "Add-Ins" (listed near the bottom of the "Options" dialog box.

 - There will be a option called "Manage COM Add-Ins" at the bottom of the screen and a button labeled "Go".
 Press the "Go" button.

 - A new dialog box will open listing all the add-ins you have installed.
 Check to see if "ReplyToSomev2" is listed.

 - If "ReplyToSomev2" is listed but there is not a check mark in the box to the left, click the box to check it and then press "OK".

 - ReplyToSome should now automatically begin initialization.
 If it doesn't, please contact your administrator.

 How do I purchase a commercial version of ReplyToSome?